w3c/wai-curricula/content/how-to-use-these-curricula.md

 This page provides further guidance on how to use the materials of the WAI Curricula.
 It:

-* explains how several terms are used
+* explains some of its uses and terminology
-* presents several implementation examples
+* provides several implementation examples
-* discusses some course characteristics that you may want to consider when comparing, selecting, or procuring courses on web accessibility
+* points to course characteristics to consider when comparing, selecting, or procuring courses on web accessibility

+## Uses

+You can use these curricula in different contexts, including:

+* Online and in-class teaching
+* Formal and informal teaching
+* Guided and non-guided teaching
+* Academic and vocational education

+You are encouraged to combine different modules of the curricula to address the needs of several roles together.
+You can also use these curricula to compare different course offerings.

+These modules follow a universal design approach.
+They provide advice for different components, scenarios, and users.

 {% include excol.html type="all" %}

 {% include excol.html type="start" %}

-## Terms Used in these Pages
+## Structure and Terminology

 {% include excol.html type="middle" %}

-Curricula
-: refers to the resource as a whole.
-It comprises each of the curriculum, together with its modules and topics
+* Curricula -- Refers to the resource as a whole.
+It comprises modules and topics for each of the curriculum.

-Curriculum
-: a complete part of the curricula addressing one role
+* Curriculum -- A complete part of the curricula addressing one role.
 Each curriculum contains:

-Modules
-: smallest logical entity of a curriculum that is expected to be taught and assessed in its entirety.
-You can teach a whole curriculum on its own or you can select specific modules to cover specific roles together
+  * Modules -- Smallest logical entity of a curriculum that is expected to be taught and assessed in its entirety.
+You can teach a whole curriculum on its own or you can select modules from different curricula to cover specific roles together

-Topics
-: thematic gathering of objectives within a module.
-These are not necessarily taught in a specific order, neither they are advised to be taught independently of the module they belong to.
+    * Topics -- Thematic gathering of objectives within a module.
+You can teach the topics in the order you prefer, but you are advised to teach them in the context of the moduel they belong to.

 Each module defines:

-Learning Outcomes
-: what students will learn and should be able to demonstrate.
-This is the core of the curricula
+* Learning Outcomes-- What students will learn and should be able to demonstrate.
+This is the core of the curricula.

-Competencies
-: skills or knowledge that students and instructors should have before taking or teaching courses based on these modules.
+* Competencies -- Skills or knowledge that students and instructors should have before taking or teaching courses based on these modules.

-Teaching Ideas
-: suggested ideas to help instructors teach the learning outcomes.
+* Teaching Ideas -- Suggested ideas to help instructors teach the learning outcomes.

-Ideas to Assess Knowledge
-: suggested ideas to help instructors assess the skills or knowledge acquired by the students.
+* Ideas to Assess Knowledge -- Suggested ideas to help instructors assess the skills or knowledge acquired by the students.

-Teaching Resources
-: recommended resources to deliver the learning outcomes.
+* Teaching Resources -- recommended resources to deliver the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.

 {% include excol.html type="end" %}